KimSangYeon-DGU/Fire_Alarm_CCTV/server/README.md

 - Fire ditection and image tansfer

 # Environment
-- Python3 (But, In Python 3.7, the firebase library dosen't work..., It works in version 3.6)
+- Python3 (But, In Python 3.7, the firebase library dosen't work..., I checked it works in version 3.6)

 # Current status
 - I made a real time fire detection server.